 On Good Friday evening at 8pm the ancient service of Tenebrae is sung in Latin and English by the Choir from the West Gallery to plainsong and to polyphonic music by Orlando de Lassus (1532-94) and Giovanni da Palestrina (1525-94).

-Please copy and distribute the Poster below if you can; though this year we end Tenebrae by singing the Miserere to music by Palestrina not Allegri.
+Please copy and distribute the Poster below if you can; this year we end Tenebrae by singing the Miserere to music by Palestrina.

 Since part of the text is an acrostic poem from the Lamentations of Jeremiah, each verse is preceded by singing a letter from the Hebrew alphabet, Aleph, Beth, Gimel, etc. Each piece of 4-part harmony by Lassus like a musical illuminated manuscript for the plainsong verse that follows.